£200,000 mortgage payments

 6% £3,867 £2,220 £1,688 £1,433 £1,287

-These rates are applicable for new mortgages or remortgages and are on a repayment basis for a loan of £200,000 to repay in the number of years shown.
+These rates apply to new mortgages or remortgages on a repayment basis for a loan of £200,000, repayable over the specified number of years.
+You'll usually pay an arrangement fee on any new mortgage.

 Example £200,000 mortgage